Wine and food pairing: Sweetness

 The sweetness of wines is determined by the amount of residual sugar left in the wine after the fermentation process.
 Wines can be bone dry (with the sugars fully fermented into alcohol), off-dry (with a hint of sweetness), semi-dry (medium-sweet) and dessert level sweetness (such as the high sugar content in Sauternes and Tokays).
 Sweet wines often need to be sweeter than the dish they are served with.
-Vintage brut champagne paired with sweet, wedding cake can make the wine taste tart and weak while the cake will have off flavors.
+Vintage brut champagne paired with sweet, wedding cake can make the wine taste tart and weak while the cake may have off flavors.
 In food pairings, sweetness balances spice and heat.
 It can serve as a contrast to the heat and alleviate some of the burning sensation caused by peppers and spices, e.g. in Thai or Sichuan cuisine.
 It can accentuate the mild sweetness in some foods and can also contrast with salt such as the European custom of pairing salty Stilton cheese with a sweet Port.
-Sweetness in a wine can balance tartness in food, especially if the food has some sweetness (such as dishes with sweet & sour sauces).
+Sweetness in a wine can balance tartness in food, especially if the food has some sweetness (such as dishes with sweet and sour sauces).

 Bitterness

 The astringency associated with wine is usually derived from a wine's tannins.
 Tannins add a gritty texture and chalky, astringent taste.
 It can enhance the perception of "body" or weight in the wine.
 Tannins are normally derived from the skins, seeds, and stems of the grapes themselves (leached out during the maceration process) or from contact with oak during barrel aging.
 Tannins react with proteins.
-When paired with dishes that are high in proteins and fats (such as red meat and hard cheeses), the tannins will bind to the proteins and come across as softer.
-In the absence of protein from the food, such as some vegetarian dishes, the tannins will react with the proteins on the tongue and sides of the mouth—accentuating the astringency and having a drying effect on the palate.
-Various cooking methods, such as grilling and blackening can add a bitter "char" component to the dish that will allow it to play well with a tannic wine, while fish oils can make tannic wines taste metallic or off.
+When paired with dishes that are high in proteins and fats (such as red meat and hard cheeses), the tannins bind to the proteins and come across as softer.
+In the absence of protein from the food, such as some vegetarian dishes, the tannins react with the proteins on the tongue and sides of the mouth – accentuating the astringency and having a drying effect on the palate.
+Various cooking methods, such as grilling and blackening can add a bitter "char" component to the dish that allows it to play well with a tannic wine, while fish oils can make tannic wines taste metallic or off.
 Astringent tannic wines like Barolo and Cabernet Sauvignon can overwhelm a lot of foods but can be softened by fatty foods with a lot of proteins such as hard cheeses or meats.
 The dry tannins also serve as a cleansing agent on the palate by binding to the grease and oils left over in the mouth.
 Spicy and sweet foods can accentuate the dry, bitterness of tannins and make the wine seem to have off flavors.